What went wrong at Zillow

 Get an appraisal

-Your lender will require an appraisal when you take out a mortgage — and sometimes for a refinance — to ensure the house or condo is worth the amount you want to borrow.
+Plus, lenders require an appraisal when you take out a mortgage — and sometimes for a refinance — to ensure the house or condo is worth the amount you want to borrow from them.

 An appraiser examines the home and studies market trends, along with other factors such as location and whether the house is in a flood zone.